kdmcguire/kieran-mcguire/content/about.md

 I do 'digital' work in the charity sector, based in London, UK.
 I try to bridge the gap between website management & product ownership and development.

 I also enjoy all the typical hobbies you might expect: film and TV, videogames and boardgames, books and comics, music and podcasts.
 I've rated ~700 things on iMDB so maybe one day I'll get around to writing a review.

-This site is a work-in-progress.
-It's mostly an excuse for me to play around with Hugo and Netlify, so please bear me if it's a little brief!